113ll3/Ibmclouddocscli/reference/ibmcloud/cli_catalog.md

   <dt>-k, --kind</dt>
   <dd>Get a list of entries for the specified kind.</dd>
   <dt>--col</dt>
   <dd>Specify additional columns for the table.
-Currently "group", "provider", and "tags".</dd>
+Currently, "group", "provider", and "tags".</dd>
   <dt>--output TYPE (optional)</dt>
   <dd>--output value  Specify output TYPE, only JSON is supported now.
 This option is exclusive with '--id'.</dd>
   <dt>--global</dt>